Controversies surrounding Yasukuni Shrine: December 2011 arson attack

 On December 26, 2011, a man attempted to burn down a 13-meter high gate column at Yasukuni.
 The incident was captured on video and the fire quickly put out by security staff.
 Japanese police gained an arrest warrant for a 37-year-old Chinese man, who had been arrested earlier the same month for throwing Molotov cocktails at the Japanese embassy in Seoul.
 The man, Liu Qiang, served a 10-month sentence in South Korea for the embassy attack.
 Japan formally asked South Korea to extradite him, and China informally requested repatriation of their citizen.
 Liu stated that he was motivated by "antihumanitarian acts by militaristic Japan," and said that his (South Korean) maternal grandmother had been a sex slave for Japanese soldiers during the war and his great-grandfather had been tortured to death for protesting.
 On January 3, 2013, the Seoul High Court declined Japan's extradition request, and on the following day Liu returned to China.

 November 2015 bombing

 On November 23, 2015, at around 10 am, a restroom near the shrine's southern entrance was damaged by a bomb explosion.
 Chon Chang-han, a South Korean man, was arrested on December 9.

 May 2024 defacing

 On May 31, 2024, Dong Guangming, a Chinese netizen identified as "Tietou" (鐵頭) on social media, posted a video of urinating and spray painting "toilet" at Yasukuni Shrine.
 Dong described his motivation was the Japanese government's permission to "discharge nuclear wastewater".
 Police have arrested Jiang Zhuojun, one of Dong's collaborators, while Dong and Hsu Lai-Yu, the other collaborator, fled to China.
 Jiang pleaded guilty in the trial and sentenced eight months in prison.

-Visits by media figures

-On January 7, 2019, the official Twitter account for Creatures, one of the co-owners of the Pokémon franchise, posted an image depicting multiple employees visiting Yasukuni Shrine.
-The tweet was deleted shortly after due to backlash from Chinese and South Korean Twitter users, which included calls for a boycott.
-On 11 February 2021, Japanese voice actress Ai Kayano claimed that she had taken a trip to visit Yasukuni Shrine, located near her workplace, which upset many citizens of nations that Japan had victimized during its imperialistic era.
-She apologized afterwards, saying that she was unaware of the controversy on the enshrinement of war criminals in the shrine.
-A few months after her visit, amid significant pressure from Chinese fans, some Chinese video games such as Azur Lane and Arknights had removed her voice work from their games in the Chinese server.